lucyparsons/OpenOversight/docs/advanced_csv_import.md

 Each csv corresponds to a table in the OpenOversight database.
 And each csv file has to include ``id`` as a field in the table.
 That field has one primary purpose: If the field is blank, it is assumed that that row is a new entry.
 If the field contains a number however, it is assumed that a record with that particular id already exists in the database and the record will be updated according to the provided fields.
-Finally in the case of officers and incidents there is a third option where the ``id`` field can contain a string that starts with ``#``.
+Finally, in the case of officers and incidents there is a third option where the ``id`` field can contain a string that starts with ``#``.
 This also indicates a new record, but that new record can be referenced in other provided tables. (for example as the ``officer_id`` in the salaries csv)